-Camosun Chargers women’s volleyball team goes for gold
+Camosun Chargers women’s volleyball team goes for national gold

 The Camosun College Chargers will battle for gold against the nation’s best at the 2020 Canadian Collegiate Athletic Association (CCAA) Women’s Volleyball Championships, hosted by Cégep Garneau in Quebec City, March 11-14.
 Arriving at the event as one of two wildcards, the Chargers take on the championship hosts, Élans de Garneau, in the quarterfinal round..

 “Quebecois fans are known for their enthusiasm, and Quebec City has a lot of quality volleyball being played in it,” comments Chargers Women’s Volleyball Head Coach, Brent Hall.
 “It will be a very lively environment to play in, which is both a challenge and can be extremely fun for all involved.
 It sounds like there will be a keen contingent of Chargers fans making their way out, so they will have to bring their A-game to keep up with the hometown crowd!”